top of page

 • Seal with beeswax, olive oil or any toy-safe sealant.

-Contains affiliate links to products we own or similar - see our disclosure
+Contains affiliate links - see disclosure

 The wooden rings were the perfect size to go over the peg dolls, so Mr 2 started stacking them on top of each other.
 It made a lovely sound as the rings clicked together.